USA BUCKET LIST | World Travelers Reveal The Best 100 Places To Visit in USA

 What is San Francisco best known for?

-This popular tourist destination is a famous for its landmarks, steep rolling hills, architecture, diversity, and food trends.
+This popular tourist destination is a famous for its landmarks, steep rolling hills, architecture, diversity, food trends, and as one of the best places to visit in USA for first time explorers of the region.
 The city is home to people of all backgrounds and cultures that have had an influence on its fashion, food, art, history, and lifestyle.

 The Golden Gate Bridge is the best place to start exploring the city, followed by a visit to Golden Gate Park, Union Square, Pier 39, and Chinatown.